 Jeju island is full of great attractions.
 If you’re a food lover, however, you can’t go wrong with a visit to Dongmun traditional market…’

-On our recent trip to Seoul, we flew over to Jeju Island for a few days to see what it had to offer.
+On our recent trip to Seoul, we flew over to the South Korean island of Jeju for a few days to see what it had to offer.
 We hopped on the local city bus tour ended up spending a happy few hours at Dongmun traditional market.
-Dongmum is Jeju’s oldest permanent market.
+Dongmun is Jeju’s oldest permanent market.
 It’s filled with vendors selling fruit, veg, meat, street food, clothing, and countless other items.

 I stood for a while just watching local people cooking dumplings and deep frying rice cakes.
 The traders are so adept and skilled, watching them do their thing was fascinating.